t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 : A local store of response messages and the subsystem that controls storage, retrieval, and deletion of messages in it.

 Client:
-: A node that sends requests to servers and receives responses.
+: A node that sends requests to servers and receives responses; it therefore has the initiative to interact.
 In RESTful IoT systems it is common for nodes to have more than one role (i.e., to be both server and client; see {{sec-architecture}}).

 Client State:
 : The state kept by a client between requests.
 This typically includes the currently processed representation, the set of active requests, the history of requests, bookmarks (URIs stored for later retrieval), and application-specific state (e.g., local variables).
-(Note that this is called "Application State" in {{REST}}, which has some ambiguity in modern (IoT) systems where the overall state of the distributed application (i.e., application state) is reflected in the union of all Client States and Resource States of all clients and servers involved.)
+(Note that this is called "Application State" in {{REST}}, which has some ambiguity in modern (IoT) systems where resources are highly dynamic and the overall state of the distributed application (i.e., application state) is reflected in the union of all Client States and Resource States of all clients and servers involved.)

 Content Type:
 : A string that carries the media type plus potential parameters for the representation format such as "text/plain;charset=UTF-8".